 Literature review is a systematic, explicit and reproducible method for identifying, evaluating and synthesizing research works and ideas produced by researchers and practitioners.
-Literature review aims to analyze and synthesize existing knowledge related to the topic to be studied in order to find empty space for the research to be conducted.
+Literature review aims to analyze and synthesize existing knowledge related to the topic to be studied in order to find empty space for the research to be conducted.3

 Research on criminal topics related to household waste management is very rare, so that the literature sources that can be reviewed from previous research are few in number.
 However, concern for environmental issues is very high.
-This can
+This can be seen from the many studies related to environmental management, efficient use of the environment, to meeting life's needs from waste utilization.
+Previous research is a blessing in this study, because this study is one of many other studies that will add to the scientific wealth in viewing issues regarding household waste management, especially from a criminal perspective.

-The orientation of this study is to show that the application of criminal principles environmental in law enforcement, especially related to household waste management, is interesting problem to be raised as an effort to overcome environmental problems in Indonesia.
+The orientation of this study is to show that the application of criminal principles environmental in law enforcement, especially related to household waste management, is an interesting problem to be raised as an effort to overcome environmental problems in Indonesia.
 Previous studies that are directly related to environmental crimes related to household waste management and other studies that are still relevant to this study serve as scientific references that build analysis and arguments in completing this study.